 Q: Does Iwata offer airbrush kits?

-A: Iwata offers a number of airbrush kits for those who want to pick up an airbrush and compressor pairing together with the ease a one-box option.
+A: Iwata offers a number of airbrush kits for those who want the ease a one-box option.
 Our NEO for Iwata Gravity Feed Airbrusing Kit is one of our most popular choices for those getting started with airbrushing.
 Explore our full selection of Iwata airbrush kits here.

 Q: What is the best model choice for airbrush makeup?

 A: In choosing the best airbrush for any use, whether airbrush makeup, watercolor painting or custom automotive, the most helpful approach is to think in terms of spray characteristic rather than specific applications.
 We offer 5 categories of airbrush excellence and those looking to apply makeup will find a great choice in nearly every category depending on the spray characteristics desired and the material being sprayed.
 For those looking for the best airbrush, we have created our one of a kind airbrush selector which will provide a personalized recommendation in just five questions.